 Apply for a Grant

-We strongly encourage you to contact Maine Cancer Foundation if you have any questions about your eligibility.
+We recommend that you contact Maine Cancer Foundation to discuss your proposal prior to submission or if you have any questions about your eligibility.
 MCF is willing to discuss project concepts and review draft applications up until one week ahead of the deadline.
 Please contact Katelyn Michaud, Program Manager, at [email protected] or 207-773-2533.

 - Organizations that are not a 501(c)3